A Geolocation-Aware Multimodal Approach for Ecological Prediction: Materials and Methods

 Once all inputs have been encoded into a common embedding space, fusion can be performed.
 The fusion module is composed of a transformer encoder, a layer-normalisation layer, a global pooling layer on the global classification (CLS) token and a projection layer that leads to the final model predictions.
 The attention mechanisms in the transformer encoder enable the fusion of the multi-modal tokens.
-The motivation behind this design is that the attention mechanism enables to weight dynamically spatial neighbours, emphasising the most informative neighbours, while ignoring distant or irrelevant ones, thereby learning a context-aware spatial representation.
+The motivation behind this design is that the attention mechanism dynamically weights spatial neighbours (see Fig. \ref{fig:arc_diagram}), emphasising the most informative neighbours, while ignoring distant or irrelevant ones, thereby learning a context-aware spatial representation.